 - 1. Because cases involving a fatality may result in civil or criminal enforcement actions, the DM is responsible for reviewing all fatality and catastrophe case files to ensure that the case has been properly developed and documented in accordance with the procedures outlined here. - 2.
 The DM is responsible for ensuring that an investigation report is entered in OIS for each incident (see Investigation Summary Report). - 3.
-Review all proposed violation-by-violation penalties in accordance with CPL 02-00-080, Handling of Cases to be Proposed for Violation-by-Violation Penalties, dated October 21, 1990. - 4.
+Review all proposed instance-by-instance penalties in accordance with CPL 02-00-080, Handling of Cases to be Proposed for Violation-by-Violation Penalties, dated October 21, 1990 and the Federal OSHA Memorandum regarding the Application of Instance-by-Instance Penalty Adjustments, January 26, 2023. - 4.
 FAT/CAT citations or significant case should be reviewed with DIR Division Counsel. - 5.
 The CAO should establish a procedure to ensure that each fatality or catastrophe is thoroughly investigated and processed in accordance with established policy.